-So, what is charity running all about?
+So, what is charity running?
 Is it just a case of raising an agreed amount of money and that’s it?
 Thankfully not.
 Runners choose to join a particular charity over another for a number of reasons and it is vital that charities maintain a competitive edge by providing more and more for their runners each year.
-This has now given those taking part a real choice as charities offer very contrasting packages.
+This has now given those taking part a real choice as charities offer different packages.

 Whether you opt to start with a running event like a 3k fun run, a 5k, a 10k event, a half marathon or jump straight into a full marathon for your first charity running challenge, there’s no doubting that doing it for a charity will give you the extra motivation required to complete the challenge.

 For many women, their first taste of charity running comes from a 3k or 5k women-only events whereby they can walk, jog or run the course.
 Events like this help harness enthusiasm and give runners a goal in terms of an event to train for and a tangible target.

 For those for whom a longer distance is the goal, the option of an event such as a half marathon or even a full marathon event could be the way to go.
 And when the options also include running overseas it sometimes becomes an even more attractive proposition.
 The destinations that charities send runners these days is expanding all the time.

 If you have made the decision that you are going to run then why not go the metaphorical extra mile (or km for that matter) and raise some funds for charity as you go.
 While you may enjoy the running challenge itself, there is also a wonderful sense of achievement to be had for fundraising too.

 The past few years have seen a huge increase in charity runners and some charities rely on this fundraising to produce a sizeable proportion of their income.
 Whether you opt to secure your running place directly through the charity or you secure your own place and then choose to use it to run on behalf of your chosen charity, it all adds up to much needed funds.